19 June 2018

-The grant from the Lake Baikal Foundation will allow purchasing the necessary equipment for researching the yellow-breasted bunting on the Baikal natural territory.
-The Selenga delta, a key ornithological territory of world significance, was selected for researching.
+The Selenga delta, the key ornithological territory of world significance, was selected for researching.
 Wetlands of the delta of Selenga River are included in the list of the Ramsar Convention sites, are a part of the World Natural Heritage site of UNESCO «Lake Baikal», they are also under the protection of the Federal Reserve «Kabansky».
 One of the most massive nesting settlements of yellow-breasted bunting in the region and the world is situated here.